Owlet7/wadfusion/README.md

 # WadFusion — simple IWAD merge utility

-WadFusion merges your provided DOOM, DOOM II, Master Levels, Final DOOM, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust data into a single IPK3 file that can be played in [GZDoom](https://zdoom.org/index), with each game as its own entry in the episode list.
+WadFusion merges your provided DOOM, DOOM II, and Final DOOM data into a single IPK3 file that can be played in [GZDoom](https://zdoom.org/index), with each game as its own entry in the episode list.
 This makes it very convenient to play all of classic DOOM's official releases without re-launching the game with different settings.

 It's fine if you don't have all of the DOOM games, e.g. you have DOOM II but not Final DOOM—WadFusion will package up everything it can find.